The Namibia Revenue Agency Act, Act 12 of 2017 was gazette on 12 December 2017.

 Chairperson Anna Nakale-KawanaDeputy Chairperson Stefan HugoMember Shirene BamptonMember Adv.
 Dennis KhamaMember Sam SHIVUTE

-Commissioner Sam SHIVUTEChief Legal Officer Nadine du PreezHead of Domestic Taxes Idi ItopeChief Information Officer Melanie TjijendaChief Strategic Communications, Stakeholder Engagements, Taxpayer Education and International Relations Steven Yaruke
+Commissioner Sam SHIVUTEChief Legal Officer Nadine du PreezHead of Domestic Taxes Idi ItopeChief Information Officer Melanie TjijendaChief Strategic Communications and Support Engagements Steven Yarukeekuro Ndorokaze

 The tax laws, outlined below, are from the commencements of Namibia Revenue Agency Act administered by NamRA.
 To establish the Namibia Revenue Agency and to provide for its powers, functions and management; and to provide for incidental matters.
 Arr